team751/2011-Robot-Code/README.md

 This code controls Team 751's 2011 competition robot.
 It is based on the SimpleRobot template.

+The history of this repository is available at https://code.google.com/p/team751robotcode/

 This code started as one file containing all the robot logic.

 Over the season, the code became complicated as autonomous logic, closed-loop forklift control, and other features were added.
 Some of these features were separated into their own files.